KKallidromitis/r2o/README.md

 ## Reproduce Results

 We use [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) for PASCAL VOC and Cityscapes semantic segmentation.
 We use [detectron2](https://github.com/facebookresearch/detectron2) for MS COCO object detection and instance segmentation.
-The corresponding config can be found in `eval` folder.
+The corresponding config can be found in `evaluation` folder.

 ## Acknowledgement